Ritarka/ritarka.github.io/content/docs/Experience/_index.md

 draft: true
 ---

-A brief and non-exhaustive list of my skills and expreriences.
+A brief and non-exhaustive list of my skills and experiences.